zizzixsec/Ghidra_Scripts/README.md

 - Remove Duplicates from .fidb files.
 - Repack for distrubtion.
 - Implement way to skip libraries that have already been imported.
+- Cleanup main script output for 7z and final fidb creation.